 - Shave in the direction of hair growth and avoid pressing down on the blade with too much pressure.

 “If ingrown hairs continue to be problematic, I recommend using an electric razor or not shaving the area for an extended period of time,” says Dr. Donovan, as these methods are less likely to cause ingrown hairs.
-Waxing is safe option to consider.
+Waxing is also a safe option to consider.

 Finally, laser hair removal and electrolysis are permanent solutions to hair removal.
 Although it’s a big commitment in both time and money, the benefits could be well worth it if you struggle with ingrown hairs – neither method of permanent hair removal causes them.